Singaporeans advised to leave Myanmar while still possible to do so: Embassy

 Singaporeans planning to take relief flights should contact airlines or their appointed agents directly for ticketing as soon as possible as the flights continue to be in high demand, said the embassy.

-All Singapore-bound passengers, including Singapore citizens, should therefore purchase their tickets more than 5 days before the date of their flight.
+All Singapore-bound passengers, including Singapore citizens, should therefore purchase their tickets more than five days before the date of their flight.

 The upcoming relief flight schedule and the airlines’ contact information is as follows: